Yyandrakk/Larch/docs/architecture.md

 To ensure our backend is idiomatic, secure, and maintainable, we follow these patterns:

--   **Stateless Services & Dependency Injection:** All services, including the `TaigaClient`, are **stateless**.
-We instantiate them once at application startup and place them into Tauri's managed state.
-Tauri commands receive dependencies using the `tauri::State` guard, which handles injection efficiently.
+-   **Dynamic Dependency Injection:** Core services like the `TaigaClient` are created dynamically.
+For instance, the `TaigaClient` is instantiated by the `login` command using the user-provided API URL.
+Upon successful authentication, the client is placed into Tauri's managed state.
+Subsequent commands access this shared client instance via the `tauri::State` guard.

 -   **Model Separation (Anti-Corruption Layer):** We maintain a strict separation between API data structures and our application's domain models.
     -   **DTOs:** The `taiga-client` crate defines Data Transfer Objects (e.g., `TaigaProjectDto`) used for API serialization.